Mealman1551/Windows-Office-serial-generator/README.md

 Thanks, Meanman1551 aka PyMaster1551

-*(This is not a product by Microsoft or any company or a licensed product)*
+*(This is not a product by Microsoft or any company, nor a licensed product)*